Medical School achieves Athena SWAN silver

 Charter for Women in Science

 In April 2016 the Medical School became the first department within the University to achieve an Equality Challenge Unit (ECU) Athena SWAN Charter Silver Award.
-You can read the full press release here

 The Athena SWAN Charter is a scheme run by the Equality Challenge Unit (ECU), which recognises advancement of gender equality in terms of representation, progression and success for all.